swin-waterways/datasets/README.md

 It can also merge datasets and output the merged datasets to a CSV file (by default `datasets.csv`).

 ### Requirements
+- Python 3.9 - 3.11
-- Python 3.9 or later
+  - Python 3.12 and later are not compatible with pybomwater
 - aiohttp library (`pip install aiohttp`)
 - matplotlib library (`pip install matplotlib`)
 - pandas library (`pip install pandas`)